Run out: Non-striker leaving their ground early

-As a bowler enters their delivery stride, the non-striking batter might back up, meaning they leave their popping crease early and moves towards the other end of the wicket, so that, if the batters attempt a run, that run can be completed quickly.
+As a bowler enters their delivery stride, the non-striking batter might back up, meaning they leave their popping crease early and move towards the other end of the wicket, so that, if the batters attempt a run, that run can be completed quickly.
 At any time from the moment the ball comes into play (i.e. when the bowler starts their run-up) until the instant when the bowler would normally have been expected to release the ball, if the non-striker is out of their ground, they can be run out.
 This is judged to be before the bowler's bowling arm has passed the vertical.

 While a generous bowler may warn a batter to stay in their crease rather than to take their wicket, it is not required by the laws of cricket nor the guidance notes by MCC on the spirit of cricket to do so.
 It is a legitimate mode of dismissal, and the International Cricket Council (ICC) playing conditions match the MCC Laws in this respect.